ask1612/CNC_OSAI/Readme.txt

-This project is a set of programs to cut parts of the bed of the CNC Conquest 6300
+This project is a set of CNC programs to cut the headboard on the machine Conquest 6300